My favorite camping gadget is this portable power station — and it's on sale

-My only other complaint with the Rockpower is that there's no carrying case for the instruction manual, AC adapter and car-charging cable (which can be used either to charge the Rockpower itself or power things that require a car power-port, like a tire inflator).
-A little drawstring bag or the like would have been a welcome addition.
+My only other complaint with the Rockpower is that there's no carrying case for the instruction manual, AC adapter and car-charging cable (which can be used either to charge the Rockpower itself or power things that require a power port, like a tire inflator).
+A zippered bag or the like would have been a welcome addition.

 Rockpals Rockpower 500W: Should you buy it?

-Looking for more great Amazon deals?
+Looking for more great Amazon tech deals?
 Check these out: